Detect rage clicks, error clicks, dead clicks and mouse shakes

 • Filter: Custom event category is UX research

-Note: You can use just one custom report for rage clicks, error clicks, dead clicks and mouse shakes.
+Note: You can use one custom report for rage clicks, error clicks, dead clicks and mouse shakes.

 Note: This setup works both for mobile and desktop devices.

 Tip: You can also track JavaScript errors by enabling this option Menu > Tag Manager > Piwik PRO tag > Track JavaScript errors.
 Errors will appear in the custom event report under Menu > Analytics > Reports > Custom events.
 They will include the page URL and error details.
-The setup described above shows which element caused the error, so it’s worth using both to have all the details.
+The setup described above shows which element caused the error, so it’s worth using both to get all the details.

 Dead clicks